mabirhire1/basic-linux-commands/README.md

  ![Side Hustle Task 1](img/img-05-task-1.png)

-**`cat` Command:** "Concatenate" or "cat" lists, combines, and writes file content to the terminal console.
+**`cat` Command:** "Concatenate" or "cat" lists, combines, and writes file content to the terminal console. in the image below it displays the operating system identification details of the Linux distro.

 ![Concatenate Command](img/img-06-cat-command.png)